nosolls/jwtauthenticator_v2/README.md

 ```
 # Only one of two following fields must be set.
 # If both, then "secret" will be the signing method used.
-# The secrect key used to generate the given token
+# The secret key used to generate the given token
 c.JSONWebTokenAuthenticator.secret = '<secret-key>'

 # -OR-